Báez’s late homer, slick slide lead Mets past Marlins 5-3

 The Mets, who had lost five of six, let an early 3-0 lead slip away but recovered to maintain their 1 1/2-game lead in the NL East over surging Philadelphia.

-Báez, acquired in a trade-deadline deal with the Chicago Cubs last Friday, put New York back in front 4-3 with an opposite-field drive off Anthony Bass (1-7) that sailed on a line into the front row of seats in right.
+Báez, acquired in a trade-deadline deal with the Chicago Cubs last Friday, put New York back in front 4-3 with an opposite-field drive off Anthony Bass (1-7) that sailed into the front row of seats in right.

-It was his 24th home run this season and second with his new team — Báez has gone deep in both Mets wins since the trade.
+It was Báez’s 24th home run this season and second with his new team — he has gone deep in both Mets wins since the trade.
 After rounding third on this one, he gestured in the direction of Miami’s dugout and had a few words to say.

+“It was just some trash-talking basically from some fans behind the dugout,” Báez said.
+“They were disrespecting me. … It was good-natured.”

 The Mets, who pounded out 11 hits, added an insurance run in the eighth when Michael Conforto raced home on a passed ball by Alex Jackson.
 Conforto singled after Báez’s homer.